Josefina Senese

 Boston University Wheelock College of Education & Human Development

-I hold an MA in Global Affairs from the University of Notre Dame and a BA in International Studies from Universidad Torcuato Di Tella (Argentina).Â
+Before joining Boston University, I worked in Washington, DC at the Inter-American Foundation and the Organization of American States.
+I hold an MA from University of Notre Dame and a BA from Universidad Torcuato Di Tella.